avay/DesignsPatterns/README.md

 # DesignsPatterns

-Below are the deisgn patterns explained in Java
+You will find the working examples of various design patterns explained in Java

 #Creational Design Patterns :
 - SingletonPattern